Crowdliness/.github/lists/NatLanguageML.md

 Many of NLTK's core components were contributed by members of the NLP community, and were initially housed in NLTK's "Contrib" package, nltk_contrib.
 The only requirement for software to be added to this package is that it must be written in Python, relevant to NLP, and given the same open source license as the rest of NLTK.
 Imperfect software is welcome, and will probably be improved over time by other members of the NLP community.

 ## Teaching Materials
 Since the earliest days of NLTK development, teaching materials have accompanied the software, materials that have gradually expanded to fill this book, plus a substantial quantity of online materials as well.
 We hope that instructors who supplement these materials with presentation slides, problem sets, solution sets, and more detailed treatments of the topics we have covered, will make them available, and will notify the authors so we can link them from http://nltk.org/.
 Of particular value are materials that help NLP become a mainstream course in the undergraduate programs of computer science and linguistics departments, or that make NLP accessible at the secondary level where there is significant scope for including computational content in the language, literature, computer science, and information technology curricula.

+## Open Source Basics and The Python Development Community
+1. Language Processing, Document Utilities and Python
+2. Accessing Text Corpora, Wrangling Lexical Resources
+3. Processing Raw Semiotics, At The Edge
+4. Structured Programs, Structures of Structures, Managing MLops Workflow
+5. Categorizing and Tagging Words, Semiotics, Images, Sounds, Smells
+6. Learning to Classify, Tokenization
+7. Vectorization, Extracting Basic Information
+8. Analyzing Structure, Context, Meaning
+9. Improving Feature-Based Models, Grammars, Idioms
+10. Analyzing Context, Double Entendre, Misunderstandings
+11. Managing Linguistic Data and MLops Pipelines
+12. The Rapidly Evolving Model Space